moneyprotocol/engineering/README.md

 ### Lockup Implementation and admin transfer restriction

-A `LockupContractFactory` is used to deploy `LockupContracts` in the first year.
-During the first year, the `MPToken` checks that any transfer from the Money Protocol admin address is to a valid `LockupContract` that is registered in and was deployed through the `LockupContractFactory`.
+In the initial year, a `LockupContractFactory` is utilized to deploy `LockupContracts`.
+Throughout this period, the `MPToken` verifies that any transfer from the Money Protocol admin address is directed only to a legitimate `LockupContract` that is registered within and was deployed via the `LockupContractFactory`.

 ### Launch sequence and vesting process